![]() |

 A brief clip of the old ground, taken in the late 1980s (not 1979, as stated) by W.Gibson. |

-Remarkably, considering the distance, a very good site operated by ex-pat Saddlers fan, Pete Lee, in Hong Kong, China. |
+Remarkably, considering the distance, a very good archive site operated by ex-pat Saddlers fan, Pete Lee, in Hong Kong, China. |

 |